 Soil acidity - saline soil chemistry - Application of soil chemistry to chemical transport process - Sorption and process - Soil microbe - Using soil chemistry principle in other fields.

-- Demonstrate the process leading to the formation of soils. - Understand the pollutant in environments. - · Assess the physio-chemical behavior of soil. - Identify the behavior of soil structure. - Use soil chemistry principle in other fields.
+- Demonstrate an understanding of the process leading to the formation of soils. - Understand the pollutant in environments. - Gain the knowledge in physio-chemical behavior of soil. - Identify the behavior of soil.